Why Nervous System Regulation Isn’t About Calming Down

 catching the moment you think, “I can’t do one more thing”

-taking one small step that brings things back to manageable — not calm, just less overwhelming
+taking one small step that brings things back to something more manageable — not calm, just a little less overwhelming

 Sometimes regulation is a slow breath.